TestCentricity/testcentricity_web/README.md

 indicates that the page's contents have fully loaded.

-The `page_name` trait is registered with the `PageManager` object, which includes a `find_page` method that takes a page name as a parameter and returns an instance of the associated `Page Object`.
+The `page_name` trait is registered with the `PageManager` object, which includes a `find_page` method that takes a page name as a parameter and returns an instance of the associated `PageObject`.
 If you intend to use the `PageManager`, you must define a `page_name` trait for each `PageObject` to be registered.

 The `page_name` trait is usually a `String` value that represents the name of the page that will be matched by the `PageManager.findpage` method.
 `page_name` traits are case and white-space sensitive.
 For pages that may be referenced with multiple names, the `page_name` trait may also be an `Array` of `String` values representing those page names.

-A `page_url` trait should be defined if a page can be directly loaded using a URL.
-If you set Capybara's `app_host`, or specify a base URL when calling the `WebDriverConnect.initialize_web_driver` method, then your `page_url` trait can be the relative URL slug that will be appended to the base URL specified in `app_host`.
-Specifying a `page_url` trait is optional, as not all web pages can be directly loaded via a URL.

 A `page_locator` trait is defined if a page has a unique object or attribute that exists once the page's contents have fully loaded.
 The
 `page_locator` trait is a CSS or Xpath expression that uniquely identifies the object or attribute.
 The `verify_page_exists` method waits for the `page_locator` trait to exist.

+A `page_url` trait should be defined if a page can be directly loaded using a URL.
+If you set Capybara's `app_host`, or specify a base URL when calling the `WebDriverConnect.initialize_web_driver` method, then your `page_url` trait can be the relative URL slug that will be appended to the base URL specified in `app_host`.
+Specifying a `page_url` trait is optional, as not all web pages can be directly loaded via a URL.

 You define your page's **Traits** as shown below: